• Skip to primary navigation

 February 19, 2023 at 6:14 am

 I use cool to room temperature water.
 I don’t fuss too much with an exact temperature because of the long rise time.
-I use Safinstant yeast or Rapid rise.
-Active dry yeast can be used but the yeast needs to be dissolved in 2 tablespoons of water.
+I use Instant yeast or active dry yeast.
 This is a pretty simple bread.
 Just mix and let the dough rise overnight.
 Please let me know if you try this recipe.
 It’s quite delicious and one of my favorites.

 Reply